Maggie Lou, Firefox

 Illustrated by

 KARLENE HARVEY (she/they) is an illustrator and writer who lives on the unceded and ancestral home territories of the Musqueam, Squamish and Tseil-Waututh people.
 Karlene is Tsilhqot’in and Syilx and grew up on territories of the Semiahmoo and Kwantlen Nations.
-Their work has been published by magazines such as Discorder, Kimiwan, Sad Mag and Chickadee; and in the publications #NotYourNDNPrincess and Orange Shirt Day.
-They illustrated the book Drum from the Heart, written by Ren Louie.
+They have illustrated several children’s books, including Maggie Lou, Firefox, Drum From The Heart by Ren Louie, Every Child Matters by Phyllis Webstad, and Kaiah’s Garden by Melanie Florence.

 Written By